Implement the following habits to accelerate your digital transformation

 The idea of becoming an expert at the end of an awareness session or training does not sense.
 The sessions are not implemented to teach employees how to swim alone on the deep end.

 Learning to swim requires certain reflexes, which are going to keep a swimmer afloat in a constant balanced position.
 Awareness sessions put employees in real situations to help them acquire the reflexes needed to implement the new tool.
-Thus, the “skill” depends on your level practice.
+Thus, the “skill” depends on your level of practice.

 It is important to hold personalized and contextualized sessions that focus on the needs of collaborators.